-To assemble the new brake, repeat the steps in reversed order.
+5 To assemble the new brake, proceed in reverse order.

-After completing the work on the brake, the brake function must be tested with
+CAUTION After completing the work on the brake, the brake function must be tested with rated load.

 Note: The friction torque limiter must be readjusted after the brake has been replaced.